Return to the essay table of contents

 Those who see the sky, who could feel a breeze, who hear the music

-Of this world, even a tiny bird's part of it - and he squeezed his eyes shut even harder
+Of this world, even a tiny bird's part of it - and he squeezed his eyes shut

 And tried to squeeze his present senses out to give room to a dream-flood.